by Kalle Kilpi

 Importing due diligence questionnaire to Midaxo makes it immediately structured, shared, assignable, and trackable.

-In practice, the buyer’s due diligence questionnaire is represented as a hierarchical task structure in Midaxo and the deal manager assigns questions to individual members of the acquisition team to work on.
+In practice, the buyer’s due diligence checklist is represented as a hierarchical task structure in Midaxo and the deal manager assigns questions to individual members of the acquisition team to work on.

 The seller attaches the documents the buyer requested and writes relevant answers under each question.
 The parties can collaborate on additional information requests and further questions.